mjcaley/aiospamc/docs/protocol.rst

     METHOD SPAMC/1.5\r\n
     HEADER_NAME1 : HEADER_VALUE1\r\n
     HEADER_NAME2 : HEADER_VALUE2\r\n
+    ...
     \r\n
     REQUEST_BODY

 The structure of responses are also similar to HTTP responses.
-The protocol name, version, status code, and message are listed on one line.
+The protocol name, version, status code, and message are listed on the first line.
 Any headers are also listed and all are separated by newline characters.
 Following the headers is a newline.
 If there is a message body it’s included after all headers::

     SPAMD/1.5 STATUS_CODE MESSAGE\r\n
     HEADER_NAME1 : HEADER_VALUE1\r\n
     HEADER_NAME2 : HEADER_VALUE2\r\n
+    ...
     \r\n
     RESPONSE_BODY